timo282/feature-effect-empirical-analysis/theoretical_foundation/error_terms_formalization.md

 $\widehat{PD}_{f, S}(x_S) = \frac{1}{n} \sum_{i=1}^n f(x_S, x_C^{(i)})$

-where $x^{(i)}_C$ are actual feature values from the training sample for the features in which we are not interested, n is the number of instances in the sample.
+where $f$ is the groundtruth function, $x_S$ are the features for which the partial dependence function is computed and $x^{(i)}_C$ are actual feature values from the training sample for the features in which we are not interested, n is the number of instances in the sample.

 ### 2. Groundtruth ALE